 Speaking of fine chopping, I use an Ulu to chop them.
 An Ulu is a curved-blade knife used by the Inuit, Yupik and Aleut peoples of the Alaskan and Arctic regions.
 I saw one used in Alaska years ago, and I picked one up.
 It’s amazing, and I’m learning more about it every time I use it.

-I rarely suggest adding salt, but this recipe can use a little.
+I rarely suggest adding salt.
+But this stuffed venison burger recipe can use a little.
 I am heavy on the pepper; I think it sets off the bacon taste.
 As with any recipe offered, use ingredients to your personal taste.
 This is simply a good basic recipe to get you to try this.

 The ingredients list includes a half-cup of shredded cheese and doesn’t specify which.
 Use your favorite.
 I used cheddar cheese on two burgers and pepper jack on a third.
 It isn’t on the ingredients list, but the one with pepper jack got a shot of Texas Pete Cha Sauce before being closed up.